KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - hqx
     - Video Effect
     - Image Adjustment
-    - Scale the inmput by 2, 3 or 4 using the hq*x magnification algorithm (avfilter.hqx)
+    - Scale the input by 2, 3 or 4 using the hq*x magnification algorithm (avfilter.hqx)
   * - :ref:`hue`
     - Compositions
     -